About the Rehoboth Beach Bandstand FAQ’s

-Most performances run for about 75 minutes.
-The starting time for almost all of the acts is 8pm, and most will conclude around 9:15pm, some extending until 9:30pm.
-If there are variations to this timeframe, it will be noted on the schedule.
+The majority of performances in the series have a duration of approximately 75 minutes.
+The starting time for all acts is 8pm, with most concluding around 9:15pm, though some may run as late as 9:30pm.
+Any deviations from this schedule will be indicated on the schedule.

 Why are there no performances on Monday, Tuesday, Wednesday, or Thursday?

 The performances at the bandstand occur only on Fridays, Saturdays, and Sundays, as part of an effort to maintain a consistent schedule and allocate funds towards higher-quality shows on these select dates.
 By limiting the performances to three days a week, we can afford to book acts that require a greater financial investment and create a more enjoyable experience for our visitors.

 How much does it cost to attend/Where do I buy tickets?